-Footnote: This UI is also applicable to Regulation 35(3) of the 1988 Protocol.
+Footnote: This interpretation is also applicable to Regulation 35(3) of the 1988 Protocol.

-Least Moulded Depth for a Ship with a Rake of Keel (Regulation 3(1))
+TL-I Least Moulded Depth for a Ship with a Rake of LL 55 Keel (Regulation 3(1))

-For a ship with a rake of keel, least moulded depth, Dmld, is found by drawing a line parallel to the keel line of the vessel (including skeg) tangent to the moulded sheer line of the freeboard deck, as illustrated in the above sketch.
+For a ship with a rake of keel, least moulded depth, \mathbf{D}{mld} , is found by drawing a line parallel to the keel line of the vessel (including skeg) tangent to the moulded sheer line of the freeboard deck, as illustrated in the above sketch.
 The least moulded depth is the vertical distance measured from the top of the keel to the top of the freeboard deck beam at side at the point of tangency.